canonical/core-base/README.md

 This is a base snap for snapd & Ubuntu Core that is based on Ubuntu 22.04

-TODO: Not 22.04 actually yet, it will first build with impish rootfs and then we will switch to JJ when rootfs released.

 # Building locally

 To build this snap locally you need snapcraft.
 The project must be built as real root.